ClauCont/BNP_unseen_gauss/README.md

 This repository contains the scripts used to carry out the numerical tests of the methods described in the paper

-"Gaussian credible intervals in Bayesian nonparametric estimation of the unseen", by Claudia Contardi, Emanuele Dolera and Stefano Favaro, arxiv ...
+_Gaussian credible intervals in Bayesian nonparametric estimation of the unseen_ (2025), by Claudia Contardi, Emanuele Dolera and Stefano Favaro

 ## Reproducibility Instructions